 Go to the Alibaba Cloud DNS - Authoritative Zone page.

 Find the target domain name.
 In the DNS Server IP Address column, you can view the DNS server status.
-Hover over the status in the DNS Server IP Address column to view the Current NS and System-assigned NS。
+Hover over the status in the DNS Server IP Address column to view the Current NS and System-assigned NS.

 Using commands

-nslookup -type=ns cloud-example.net
+nslookup -type=ns example.com

 # or

-cloud-example.net.
+example.com.
 3547 IN NS dns30.hichina.com.

-cloud-example.net.
+example.com.
 3547 IN NS dns29.hichina.com.Go to the domain name registrar

 Diagnose and resolve status exceptions